 Google provides a handy list of search operators and just about all of them work in the Gmail app as well as Gmail on the web.
 The "is:important" can bring up all priority messages, while the "is:starred" operator lets you quickly jump to any messages that have been starred for further attention.

 When you're on the go, you want to make sure that only the most important messages show up inside Gmail.
-The Android app, like Gmail on the web, includes a Mute feature: Any new messages in threads that are muted are automatically archived so you don't see them (they'll still be marked Unread if you want to check back over them.
+The Android app, like Gmail on the Web, includes a mute feature that ensures any new messages that arrive in muted threads are automatically archived so you don't see them - though they'll still be marked Unread if you want to check back over them.

-To do this from the Gmail app for Android, tap inside a conversation then tap on the More menu (three vertical dots).
-Choose Mute from the list that appears and your action is applied.
+To do this from the Gmail app for Android, open a conversation then tap on the More menu (three vertical dots), then choose Mute from the list that appears.
 You can always pull the conversation up from the archive through a search or label filter if you need to find it again.

-Auto-advance is a really useful feature to take advantage of if you need to work through a lot of emails at once — it saves you having to head back to the inbox page when you've archived or deleted a message thread.
-Instead, once you're done with a mail, it automatically takes you to the next email in the pile.
+Auto-advance is a really useful feature to use if you need to work through a lot of emails at once, as it saves you having to head back to the inbox each time you've archived or deleted a message thread.
+Instead, once you're done with a mail, it automatically takes you to the next one in the pile.

-If you want to activate it in the Gmail app for Android then tap Settings from the app menu and choose General Settings.
+To activate it, open the Gmail app, then tap Settings > General Settings.
 Select Auto-advance and the dialog box that shows up on screen lets you choose whether you want to jump to a newer message, an older message or back to the conversation list each time you delete or archive.